 Read More: Properties of Bricks | A Complete Guide.

 Classification of Bricks Based on Modification in Shape.

-There is a long list of such Special-Shaped bricks… We will discuss the important ones.
+There is a long list of such Special-Shaped bricks… We will discuss the important ones here.

 i.
 Squint Brick:

-They are cut on one corner at an angle of other than 90 degree.
-They are required for giving shape to an exterior or interior corners in a wall.
+They are cut on one corner at an angle of other than 90 degrees.
+They are required for giving shape to an exterior or interior corner in a wall.

 ii.
 Splay or Can Brick:

 These have a level or portion taken off, width wise, length wise, or in both directions.
 The various shapes grouped under splay bricks are made for use in jambs of doors and windows and also in plinths.

 They are used for coping on walls in order to give them a nice appearance and also for easy drainage of water.